-One of the hardest lessons I have learned, is giving away, and or spending my time too much of my time on people, places, and or things I shouldn’t have. ⚖
+One of the most simple concepts, but sometimes hardest lessons to learn by experience, is giving away, and or spending too much of our time on people, places, and or things we shouldn’t have. ⚖

 I do realize that many people besides myself struggle with this, and most don’t ever break the habit!
 Being a busy Entrepreneur, this can be detrimental! ☠

-I would like to note that this also applies to “autopilot” systems.
+I would like to note that this also applies to “automated” systems as well.
 You had to spend some time to setup the money coming in on autopilot, the difference is that your ROI or “Return on investment” is probably spectacular.
 Minimal input, maximum output!💰